 (You can see an SVG version of that plot [here](http://rud.is/dl/flureport.svg))

 Even without looking at the statistics, it’s pretty easy to tell that this is fixing to be a pretty bad season in many regions.

-Soon after this post I found the state-level API for the CDC FluView interface and added a
+Soon after this post I found the state-level API for the CDC FluView interface and added a `get_state_data` function for it:

 library(statebins) get_state_data() %>% filter(WEEKEND=="Jan-03-2015") %>% select(state=STATENAME, value=ACTIVITY.LEVEL) %>% filter(!(state %in% c("Puerto Rico", "New York City"))) %>% # need to add NYC & PR to statebins mutate(value=as.numeric(gsub("Level ", "", value))) %>% statebins(brewer_pal="RdPu", breaks=4, labels=c("Minimal", "Low", "Moderate", "High"), legend_position="bottom", legend_title="ILI Activity Level") + ggtitle("CDC State FluView (2014-01-03)")

 As always, post bugs or feature requests on the [github repo](https://github.com/hrbrmstr/cdcfluview) and drop a note here if you’ve found the package useful or have some other interesting views or analyses to share.